One-dimensional Schr\"odinger operators with singular periodic potentials: Main results

-\begin{theorem} The quasi-differential operators $S_{max}(q)$ are self-adjoint. \end{theorem} \begin{proof} From Proposition \ref{pr_22_MnRs}.II and Proposition \ref{pr_24_MnRs} we get that the minimal symmetric operators $S_{min}(q)$ have deficiency index of a view $(0,0)$, i.e., they are self-adjoint.
-Due to Proposition~\ref{pr_22_MnRs}.II this implies that the operators $S_{max}(q)$ are self-adjoint also.
+\begin{proof} It follows from Proposition \ref{pr_22_MnRs}.II and Proposition \ref{pr_24_MnRs} that the minimal symmetric operators $S_{\operatorname{min}}(q)$ have deficiency indices of the form $(0,0)$, i.e., they are self-adjoint.
+Due to Proposition \ref{pr_22_MnRs}.II, this implies that the operators $S_{\operatorname{max}}(q)$ are also self-adjoint.